-Interest Rate in Macedonia averaged 5.43 percent from 2002 until 2020, reaching an all time high of 15.21 percent in December of 2002 and a record low of 1.50 percent in May of 2020.
+Interest Rate in Macedonia averaged 5.29 percent from 2002 until 2021, reaching an all time high of 15.21 percent in December of 2002 and a record low of 1.50 percent in May of 2020.
 This page provides the latest reported value for - Macedonia Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Macedonia Interest Rate - values, historical data and charts - was last updated on August of 2020.
+Macedonia Interest Rate - values, historical data and charts - was last updated on March of 2021.